-Nearly one billion people around the world do not have access to clean drinking water, and 2.6 billion lack basic sanitation.
+Nearly one billion people around the world do not have access to clean drinking water and 2.6 billion lack basic sanitation.
 For Delia, a mother in Honduras, this means a three-mile walk each way to the nearest clean water source.
 This doesn’t sound like such a difficult task, but the three-mile walk back with a full bucket of water for her family is a true test of endurance.
-Not only is this an arduous task, but it is time away from education, family, and other pursuits that would help Delia rise to her true potential, and thus further maintaining the cycle of poverty.
+Not only is this an arduous task, but it is time away from education, family, and other pursuits that would help Delia rise to her true potential, thus further maintaining the cycle of poverty.

 Portland Global Initiatives is comprised of individuals, groups, and companies with a common belief that everyone has a right to the basic necessities: food, shelter, and clean water!

 We recognize that together we can help bring about meaningful change in parts of the globe that have substantial barriers to everyday living.
 We can eliminate obstacles that take time away from family, education, and other pursuits that will help break the cycle of poverty.

 To help accomplish our mission we produce educational programming that is presented to middle and elementary students throughout the region.
 We also feature volunteer led events each year to raise funds for water projects throughout the developing world.

 Mark Stell likes to travel the world in search of growers committed to high-quality coffee.
 He learned how to determine quality through his early career stint as a roaster and gained management and retail experience as owner of Abruzzi Coffee Roasters, a small Portland company.
 It wasn’t until opening Portland Roasting Coffee in 1996 that Stell was introduced to the grower component of the coffee business.
 Once he began his travels to coffee-producing countries, he developed a deep appreciation for the growers and their commitment and love of the land.